-Change of Program
+Change of Degree Program

 Graduate students seeking to change their degree program must apply for admission to the new degree program through the Office of Enrollment Management/Graduate Admission.
 Applications must be submitted by the assigned application deadlines (refer to Application Deadlines in the Admission to Graduate Studies section earlier in this catalog).
 To be eligible for a change of degree program, the student must meet the requirements for admission to the new degree program.
 Please refer to the relevant degree program's catalog section for information on admission requirements.

 A change of degree program might entail a change in a student's catalog.
-Please refer to the Catalog section under Graduation Requirements for more details
+Please refer to the Catalog section under Graduation Requirements for more details.

-In addition, students seeking a change of degree program must consult the graduation requirements of the new degree program, as stipulated in the new student's catalog, to identify specific program graduation requirements and consult with the program director/coordinator to determine how completed courses correspond to the graduation requirements of the new degree program.
+In addition, students seeking a change of degree program must consult the graduation requirements of the new degree program, as stipulated in the new student's catalog, to identify specific program graduation requirements and consult with the program coordinator/head of department to determine how completed courses correspond to the graduation requirements of the new degree program.

-Concentrations, Themes and Tracks
+Concentrations and Themes

-Some degree programs allow students the choice of an area of concentration or a choice of a theme or track.
-This option offers students more in-depth knowledge of a subject area.
-Please refer to the relevant program section for concentration, theme or track requirements.
-Where the concentration, theme or track is mandatory, a student must declare his/her choice when applying to the program.
-Where the concentration, theme or track is an option, a student must indicate his/ her choice by filling in the appropriate information on the Change of Major Form (available at www.aus.edu/registration/forms).
+Some degree programs allow students the choice of an area of concentration or a choice of a theme.
+This option offers students more in-depth knowledge of a subject area constituting a particular aspect of their major.
+Please refer to the relevant program section for concentration and theme requirements.
+Where the concentration or theme is mandatory, a student must declare his/her choice when applying to the program.
+Where the concentration or theme is an option, a student must indicate his/her choice by filling in the appropriate information on the Change of Major Form (available at www.aus.edu/registration/forms).

-The Change of Major Form must be submitted to the office of the graduate program director/coordinator by the last day of the 12th week of classes of the fall or spring semester.
-The office of the program director/coordinator will forward the approved forms to the Office of the Registrar.
+The Change of Major Form must be submitted to the graduate program coordinator/head of department by the last day of the 12th week of classes of the fall or spring semester.
+The program coordinator/head of department will forward the approved forms to the Office of the Registrar.
 Forms must be received by the Office of the Registrar by the end of the Add/Drop period of the following semester/term.
 Forms received after the end of the Add/drop period of a semester/term will be effective as of the following semester/term.
 However, declaration forms of prospective candidates for graduation must be received by the Office of the Registrar no later than the end of the 10th week of classes of the semester preceding their graduation semester/term.